My Experience with the Prototype Steam Hardware

-On 11/12/13 I received an email from Valve letting me know that I had been selected as a participant for the Steam hardware prototype beta.
+On the 12th of November I received an email from Valve letting me know that I had been selected as a participant for the Steam hardware prototype beta.

 Congratulations!
 You have been selected to receive one of the initial 300 prototype Steam Machines and Steam Controllers built by Valve!
 You were hand-selected to participate along-side a set of users selected randomly from a pool of over 400,000 users who completed the Eligibility Quest.
 We suggest that you also buy a lottery ticket this week, because you’re clearly a lucky person.